Why are 50-plus Women

 So while it is necessary to continue catering to Millennials, retailers and brands should not lose sight of other demographic groups, especially older women.
 To not see them is to risk passing up trillions in spending.

-She Has So Much to Offer.
-Why the Disconnect?
+Women Over 50 Have So Much to Offer.
+Why the Disconnect from Retailers?

 According to a recent Forbes story, citing data from the U.S. Government Consumer Expenditure Survey and Nielsen, women who are 50 and older control 95% of household purchasing decisions.
 More than 80% will try new brands, and 75% are willing to pay extra for quality and convenience.